-- a.
-Sexual harassment is a violation of the Act because it is discrimination on the basis of gender. - b.
-Unwanted sexual requests or suggestions, or any other unwanted sexual actions or words, are harassment when: - i. it is said or hinted that if you do not go along with what is happening that you may lose your job, privileges, services or location; OR - ii. the employee refuses OR accepts the offer and this visibly affects his or her job, services or location. - c.
+- i. it is said or hinted that if you do not go along with what is happening that you may lose your job, privileges, services or location; OR - ii. the employee refuses OR accepts the offer and this visibly affects his or her job, services or location. - c.
 To decide if harassment has occurred, the Commission should look at all the circumstances including the type of sexual advances, the place they happened and the time that they occurred.
 Each case will be decided independently, based on the facts of that case alone. - d.
 If you think you have been harassed, it is up to you to make it clear to the harasser or to someone in authority how you feel about it.
 However, the Commission may still accept your complaint even if you do not do this. - e.
-The Act is violated if a supervisor or someone who has authority over the employee makes sexual demands of them and says or hints that the employee's job, status in the company, evaluation, promotion or any other part of his or her career depends on how he or she reacts to the request or demand. - f.
+The Act is violated if a supervisor or someone who has authority over the employer makes sexual demands or requests to an employee under them and says or hints that the employee's job, status in the company, evaluation, promotion or any other part of his or her career depends on how he or she reacts to the request or demand. - f.
 An employer can be held responsible for harassment in the workplace, BUT can avoid this if the employer makes sure that he or she takes action to fix the problem as soon as possible. - g.
-A landlord, or anyone who sells services, is responsible for harassment by his or her agents or servants while service is being given unless they take steps to fix it.
+A landlord, or anyone who sells services, is responsible for harassment by his or her agents or servants while service is being given unless they take steps to fix it. - h.

-h.
 Early prevention is the best way to stop harassment.
 An employer, landlord, or someone who sells services should do everything he or she can to stop harassment before it starts.
-For example, the employer can talk to employees about harassing behaviour, and make sure it is known that they are not allowed to harass others and if they do so, they will be punished.
+For example, the employer can talk to employees about the harassing behaviour, and make sure it is known that they are not allowed to harass others and that if they do they will be punished.

-4. Canada Labour Code
+2. Canada Labour Code

 In 1983-84, the federal government added to the Canada Labour Code Division XV.1 (s.
 247.1) dealing with sexual harassment.
-Sexual harassment means any conduct, gesture or contact of a sexual nature:
+Sexual harassment means any conduct, gesture or contact of a sexual nature;

 - a.
-That is likely to cause offence or humiliation to any employee; OR - b.
-That might; on reasonable grounds, be perceived by that employee as placing a condition of sexual nature on employment or on any opportunity for training or promotion;
+That is likely to cause offence or humiliation to any employee; OR - That might; on reasonable grounds, be perceived by that employee as placing a condition of sexual nature on employment or on any opportunity for training or promotion; - c.
+Say that every employee has a right to work without being sexually harassed; - d.
+Say that all employers must make a reasonable effort to protect employees from sexual harassment; AND - e.
+Say that employers must make a policy on harassment and make it well-known.